 Atrium was incorporated in Jersey on 8 December 1997 as a company with limited liability under the Jersey Companies Law and is regulated by the JFSC as a certified fund pursuant to the CIF Law, as amended.
-In order to facilitate the internalisation of its management, Atrium was, in 2008, granted permission by the JFSC to be treated as a Listed Fund.
-Regulatory requirements, which may be deemed necessary for the protection of retail or inexperienced investors, do not apply to Listed Funds.
-Holding an investment in Atrium is suitable therefore only for professional or experienced investors, or those who have taken appropriate professional advice.
-Any person holding an investment in Atrium will be deemed to have acknowledged that he or she is a professional or experienced investor, or has taken appropriate professional advice, and has accepted the reduced requirements accordingly.
+In 2008, in order to facilitate the internalisation of its management, Atrium was granted permission by the JFSC to be treated as a Listed Fund.